zhaoshuoxp/PySeq/README.md

 ./translation.py <input file> <output file>
 ```

-> NOTE: Split every query to a single file if you have >1 sequences.
+> NOTE: Split every query to a line if you have >1 sequences.